iago-soriano/kindle/README.md

 ```

 The metadata tracks:
-- `Index`: Last highlight index extracted from Kindle
+- `Index`: Last highlight index extracted from Kindle.
+DO NOT CHANGE THIS, even if you've added and removed lines
-- `Translate from`: Index to start translation from (for the next step)
+- `Translate from`: Index to start translation from (for the next step).
+The line to translate from.
+YOU CAN CHANGE THIS

 ### Step 2: Review and Edit Sentences